 As the Accountable Authority of the Entity, the Board of Trustees is responsible under the Public Governance, Performance and Accountability Act 2013 (the Act) for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards - Simplified Disclosures and the rules made under the Act.
-The Board of Trustees is also responsible for the preparation and fair presentation of annual financial statements that comply with the Australian Charities and Not-for-profits Commission Act 2012 and for such internal control as the Board of Trustees determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Trustees is also responsible for such internal control as the Board of Trustees determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.